 Google is actively working to remove fake business profiles and scammers from the platform.
 Yet, scammers can simply create new fake profiles to continue impersonating your business, making it a never-ending battle.

 So, it’s important for local businesses to stay proactive in protecting their own online presence on Google Maps.
+Here is what you can do:

 1. Verify your Google Maps listing

-There are various methods of verification depending on your business type and other factors.
-However, typically it will involve Google sending a postcard to your business’s physical address containing a 5-digit code you can use to verify your listing.
+You can refer to Google’s help page for Google Business Verification on various ways to verify your Google Business listing.
+You can choose the right method for you, depending on your business type and other factors.
+However, typically it will involve Google sending a postcard to your business’s physical address containing a 5-digit code that you can use to verify your listing.

 2. Have a strong and distinctive Google Business profile